Georges034302/acc-cloud-wil-demo/week2/sas-blob.md

 🔸 **Browser:**

-1. Paste the full URL into a browser tab
+1. Paste the full SAS URL into a browser tab
 2. ✅ If the token is valid, the file should display or download

 ---